Patricia Finlayson

-Patricia Sydney Russell Finlayson (born 17 March 1915), was four times Australian Ski Champion and Australia's first female ski instructor.
+Patricia Sydney Russell Finlayson (17 March 1915 – 27 May 1997), was four times Australian Ski Champion and Australia's first female ski instructor.

 Background

-Patricia Finlayson (known as 'Patsy') was born at the family home 'Vange' in Bellevue Hill, Sydney, New South Wales.
+Patricia Finlayson (known as "Patsy") was born at the family home "Vange" in Bellevue Hill, Sydney, New South Wales.
 She attended school boarding school at Ascham in Sydney and Frensham in Bowral.
 She excelled in numerous sports including hockey, horse riding, polocrosse and athletics.
 She was also an excellent water colour painter, doing mainly rural landscapes.
 Finlayson was introduced to skiing by her eldest sister Joyce, who had been skiing since the late 1920s and was a founding member of the Australian Women's Ski Club (AWSC) in 1932.
 Finlayson thrived under the instruction of Ernst Skardarasy (the first overseas ski instructor brought to Australia in 1935).

-Finlayson's father, Commander John Francis Finlayson served in both the Royal Navy and Royal Australian Navy during WW1 aboard the HMAS Sydney.
+Finlayson's father, Commander John Francis Finlayson served in both the Royal Navy and Royal Australian Navy during WW1 aboard HMAS Sydney.
 Her grandfather Sir John Russell French was the general manager of the Bank of New South Wales.

 1935 Australian Ski Championships

 At age 20, Finlayson was selected to the NSW Ski team and competed at the Australian Championships.
 Her sister Joyce was also a member of the NSW Ski team.
-Patsy was runner-up in the individual Slalom, Giant Slalom and became the Australian Combined Champion.
+Patsy was runner-up in the individual slalom and giant slalom and became the Australian combined champion.
 She was also awarded the Collins Cup for jumping and racing.

 1935 Summit Ski Race

-This was a grueling 56km cross country ski race from the Hotel Kosciuszko to Mt Kosciuszko summit and back.
+This was a grueling 56 km cross country ski race from the Hotel Kosciuszko to Mt Kosciuszko summit and back.
 The route began at the Hotel Kosciusko and followed the Kosciuszko Road up to Charlotte Pass.
 From there some competitors continued along the road whilst the better skiers took a diagonal run up the Snowy Valley to the summit of Mt Kosciuszko.
 After taking a photo at the summit, competitors turned around and raced back to the Hotel Kosciusko.
 Finlayson won the Summit Trophy in 1935 with a time of 9 hours and 37 minutes, smashing the women's record by 1½ hours.